-the early stages of the disease in one person may not develop until later-or
+the early stages of the disease, another person may not get until later—or

-appearing between the ages 50 and 60.
+appearing between the ages of 50 and 60.
 They develop slowly and often go

 unnoticed by family, friends, and even the person who has them.